ihateblueb/aster/README.md

 -   Users can be fetched from other instances
 -   Notes can be fetched from other instances
--   You can follow users on Aster from other instances if they do not have follow requests enabled
+-   You can follow users on Aster from other instances
 -   Nodeinfo 2.0 is there
 -   Well-known stuff works, too
 -   When a note is posted it is announced to followers with Create activity
+- Apply Like and Like with reaction contents
+- Fetch reaction emojis

 ### Internal API